harmindersinghnijjar/quora-qa-automation/README.md

 ### Additional notes:

-Note: Change lines 17 and 100 of v1.py to the proper API key and path to your Google Chrome profile respectively
+Note: Change lines 17 and 100 of v1.py to the proper API key and path to your Google Chrome profile respectively.